Athletics at the 1980 Summer Olympics – Men's 100 metres: Competition format

-The event retained the same basic four round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
+The event retained the same basic four-round format introduced in 1920: heats, quarterfinals, semifinals, and a final.
 The "fastest loser" system, introduced in 1968, was used again to ensure that the quarterfinals and subsequent rounds had exactly 8 runners per heat; this time, that system applied only in the preliminary heats.
-With only 2 more runners than in 1976, the format was held very static—including the number of heats.
+With only two more runners than in 1976, the format was held very static, including the number of heats.

-The first round consisted of 9 heats, each with 6–8 athletes.
+The first round consisted of nine heats, each with six to eight athletes.
 The top three runners in each heat advanced, along with the next five fastest runners overall.
-This made 32 quarterfinalists, who were divided into 4 heats of 8 runners.
+This made 32 quarterfinalists, who were divided into four heats of eight runners.
 The top four runners in each quarterfinal advanced, with no "fastest loser" places.
-The 16 semifinalists competed in two heats of 8, with the top four in each semifinal advancing to the eight-man final.
+The sixteen semifinalists competed in two heats of eight, with the top four in each semifinal advancing to the eight-man final.

 Records

 These are the standing world and Olympic records (in seconds) prior to the 1980 Summer Olympics.